42gmh/capstone-project/README.md

 - Bootstrap - This is used to provide help with styling concerns.
 - AWS - The app is hosted an an Amazon Wed Services EC2 instance.
 - Nginx - The app is served up by Nginx.
-- PM2 - The backend process lifecyle is managed via PM2.
+- PM2 - The backend process lifecycle is managed via PM2.
 - certbot - The EFF's cerbot is providing the HTTPS certificate management.

 The project contains 2 main directories: